Chicago Gangster Tommy Gun

-Made October 1983 and in very good working condition.
 Photos above of actual Tommy gun for sale.
-Has had light firing use.
-Carrier bolt in very good condition.
-Fully tuned by our expert team for good consistent firing.
+Fully tuned by our expert team for excellent consistent firing.

 Fully constructed of metal and wood, there is no plastic whatsoever anywhere.
 The Thompson will operate exactly like the real thing in every way, such as :Knurled Actuator Knob (cocking handle). safety selector, selectable fire: single and Full auto, loading, ejection of rounds, magazine loading/ removal, locking ,adjustable lift up sights, ect.
 Functions exactly like the real thing!